cjacker/opensource-toolchain-pic/README.md

 ## using pk2cmd with PICKIT2

-## using pymcuprog with nEDBG debugger
+## using pymcuprog with Curiosity Nano PIC board

 # Debug